Eugene Mamut: Work

 The amateur film studio of the Kharkiv Polytechnic Institute began its creative activity in 1957, initially under the direction of Volodymyr Petrovych Zubara, and later, from 1965, under Arkadii Mykhailovych Faustov.

-After graduating from the Polytechnic Institute, Yevhenii Mamut worked at the institute's film studio, which was equipped with professional-grade equipment.
+After graduating from the Polytechnic Institute, Mamut worked at the institute's film studio, which was equipped with professional-grade equipment.
 There, filmmakers from Kharkiv engaged in the creation of experimental animated films, fostering an environment of technical innovation and artistic exploration.

-The animation stand used by Yevhenii Mamut and his colleagues was ingeniously constructed by repurposing an aerial photography device.
+The animation stand used by Mamut and his colleagues was ingeniously constructed by repurposing an aerial photography device.
 Due to shortages in materials, the team had to travel to Moscow to acquire celluloid from the Soyuzmultfilm studio.
 It was on this repurposed equipment and with this scarce celluloid—originally intended for Fyodor Khitruk's celebrated Winnie-the-Pooh series—that the animated film Tum-Tum (1972) was created.
 The film was directed by Mamut and illustrated by artist Iryna Anatoliivna Borisova, who would later become his wife.
 Around this pioneering effort, a dedicated creative team formed at the Kharkiv studio, including A. Holubchyk, Ye.
 Malynov, A. Yarmoliuk, V. Stolbovyi, A. Gordeev, L. Peretiachenko, and Yu.
 Hantsevych.

-In 1977, Yevhenii Mamut contributed to the creation of the animated film Rhinoceros, based on the poetry of Boris Zakhoder, which featured innovative batik inserts.
+In 1977, Mamut contributed to the creation of the animated film Rhinoceros, based on the poetry of Boris Zakhoder, which featured innovative batik inserts.
 The young team of animators, of which Mamut was a central figure, engaged not only in the production of classical animation but also in experimental approaches to the medium.
 Their work explored emerging techniques such as stereography and electronic animation, marking the studio as a site of both artistic experimentation and technical innovation in the late Soviet animation landscape.